grafov/websocket-utils/README.md

 * https://drone.io/github.com/grafov/websocket-utils/files/wsechoserver
 * https://drone.io/github.com/grafov/websocket-utils/files/wsclient

-Download and place them to $PATH.
+Download and place them to `$PATH`.

 Build from source
 -----------------

-You need go environment then install external packages:
+The utilities use external libraries:

-    go get github.com/gorilla/websocket
+	github.com/gorilla/websocket
-    go get github.com/kdar/factorlog
+	github.com/kdar/factorlog
-    go get github.com/peterh/liner
+	github.com/peterh/liner

-For go 1.3 just use `build -i` for autoinstall external packages during build.
+They are vendored with `dep` so you don't need to load anything else.

-Makefile supplied to use [`make`](http://www.gnu.org/software/make/) instead direct usage of go compiler.
+Makefile supplied for using [`make`](http://www.gnu.org/software/make/) instead of direct call of go compiler.

-    make deps && make build && make install
+	make build && make install

 Echo server
 ===========

-Just run it with `-verb` and/or `-debug` args.
+Run it with `-verb` and/or `-debug` args.
 By default it listen on localhost:48084 but you may point it to another host:port with `-listen` parameter.

 Client
 ======

 After connect to websocket server client waits for input.
 Any input will send to remote server.
 Except two special cases:

 1. If you start text with `!` followed by command(s) then external command(s) will executed and its output will send to a server:

 	`! ls *.txt; date`

 2. If you start text with `<` followed by filename then this file loads and its content send to server.

 	`< sample.json`

 Any other string sequences will send as is.

 Try it for example as:

 	wsclient -bind=echo.websocket.org